josedacosta/mcp-jetbrains-code-inspections/docs/technical/ide-inspection-equivalence.md

 // From our unified inspection profile const sharedInspections = {
     // General code quality
-    'DuplicatedCode': 'All IDEs',
+    DuplicatedCode: 'All IDEs',
-    'RedundantSuppression': 'All IDEs',
+    RedundantSuppression: 'All IDEs',
-    'UnusedDeclaration': 'All IDEs',
+    UnusedDeclaration: 'All IDEs',
-    'TodoComment': 'All IDEs',
+    TodoComment: 'All IDEs',

     // File and project structure
-    'InconsistentLineSeparators': 'All IDEs',
+    InconsistentLineSeparators: 'All IDEs',
-    'LongLine': 'All IDEs',
+    LongLine: 'All IDEs',
-    'ProblematicWhitespace': 'All IDEs',
+    ProblematicWhitespace: 'All IDEs',
-    'TrailingWhitespace': 'All IDEs',
+    TrailingWhitespace: 'All IDEs',

     // Version control
-    'CommitMessageFormat': 'All IDEs',
+    CommitMessageFormat: 'All IDEs',
-    'UnresolvedMergeConflict': 'All IDEs',
+    UnresolvedMergeConflict: 'All IDEs',

     // Documentation
-    'MissingJavadoc': 'Java-capable IDEs',
+    MissingJavadoc: 'Java-capable IDEs',
-    'InvalidJavadoc': 'Java-capable IDEs',
+    InvalidJavadoc: 'Java-capable IDEs',

     // Security
-    'HardcodedPassword': 'All IDEs',
+    HardcodedPassword: 'All IDEs',
-    'SensitiveDataExposure': 'All IDEs',
+    SensitiveDataExposure: 'All IDEs',
 };
 ```